jaehayi25/HLD-SegmentTree/README.md

 Usaco 2019 February Contest, Gold

 Heavy-Light Decomposition (HLD) allows tree paths from the child to the parent to be expressed as a contiguous subarray.
-Therefore, we can  update and get values in O(log n) using a segment tree.
+Therefore, we use a segment tree to update and get values in O(log n).

 Problem:
 - Problem link: http://www.usaco.org/index.php?page=viewproblem2&cpid=921